Ummi07/Ummi07/README.md

 # 💫 About Me:
-Hi there,<br>I'm Ummi.<br>I'm a fresh graduate student in Bachelor of Science (Industrial Mathematics)<br>I'm currently seeking an opportunity in the data analytics field.<br>I'm really interested in business and data analytics.<br><br>
+Hi there,<br>I'm Ummi.<br>I'm a fresh graduate student in Bachelor of Science (Industrial Mathematics)<br>I'm currently seeking an opportunity in the data analytics field.<br>I'm really interested in business and data analysis.<br><br>

 ## 🌐 Socials: